NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsG.clean.rst

 ====

 - There doesn't appear to be an entry for GE$ in this file.
 But it is referenced as a link in GT$.
-- GET_BYTE% and GET_BYTE have the same URL.
+- Other links to non existing functions are LT$, LE$ and NE$.

+..  _gcd:

 GCD
 ===